This overview briefly lists most important projects. Please see the

 Role: Project leader.

 Description: In this project we aim to develop a prototype for the next generation payload processor, suitable for satellite payloads producing large amounts of data and requiring considerable on-board processing capabilites.
-The project is carried out in collaboration with industry.
+The project is carried out in collaboration with industry through Tycho Space Technologies.
+The result is a prototype of a AMD Xilinx UltraScale based onboard processing unit.

 Observational Pyramid (2023 -- 2024) - Norwegian Space Agency